timbec/dispute-library-finance-forum/wp-content/plugins/wp-persistent-login/readme.txt

 Persistent Login is a simple plugin that keeps users logged into your website unless they explicitly choose to log-out.

-It requires no set-up, simply install and save your users time by keeping them logged into your website securely, avoiding the annoyance of forgetting usernames & passwords.
+It requires no set-up, just install and save your users time by keeping them logged into your website securely, avoiding the annoyance of forgetting usernames & passwords.

 For added security, users can visit their Profile page in the WP Admin area to see how many sessions they have, what device was used and when they were last active.
 The user can choose to end any session with the click of a button!

 ## Features
 * Selects the 'Remember Me' box by default.
   * If left checked, users will be kept logged in for 1 year
-* Each time a user revisits your website their login is extended to 1 year again
+* Each time a user revisits your website, their login is extended to 1 year again
 * Dashboard stats show you how many users are being kept logged in
 * Force log-out all users with the click of a button
 * Users can manage their active sessions from the Profile page in the admin area